- Home

 Managing seizures

-A brain tumour or its treatment can sometimes cause seizures, which are disruptions to the normal patterns of electrical impulses in the brain.
-They may also be called fits or convulsions.
+A brain tumour or its treatment can sometimes cause seizures (fits or convulsions).
+A seizure is a disruption to the normal patterns of electrical impulses in the brain.

 Learn more about: